TsekNet/PowerShell/Profile/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

 ## Acknowledgments